social interaction and mundane technologies HOME

 This 2 year Microsoft European Research Fellowship was awarded in 2006 to Dr Mark Rouncefield from the Computing Department at Lancaster University in the UK.
 The focus of this grant is on understanding commonplace technologies in the context of everyday life and developing new methods for uncovering the everyday, mundane details their use.

-Simple Technologies in a Complex World as a theme at OzCHI'08
+Simple Technologies in a Complex World was a theme at OzCHI'08

 The SIMTech Project is...